DregondRahl/graphql-ably-pubsub/README.md

 ### pubSubClient (optional)

-If specified, then this client will be used and `options` param value will be ignored.
+If specified, then this client will be used and the `options` param value will be ignored.
 Example -
 ```javascript
 const options = {